-Sue Boardman, Leadership Program Manager and Guide
+Sue Boardman, Leadership Program Director and Licensed Battlefield Guide

 Sue is a native of Danville, Pa.
 She graduated with honors from Geisinger Medical Center School of Nursing and Pennsylvania State University.
 Sue worked as an emergency department nurse for 23 years.
 In 2000, she became a Licensed Battlefield Guide and received the Superintendent's Award for Excellence in Guiding in 2005 and 2006.
 In 2002, Sue joined the Gettysburg Foundation's Museum Design Team during the project to build the new museum and visitor center complex.
 Her responsibilities included identifying images for museum exhibits, identifying artifacts in partnering repositories and assisted in refining the museum script.
 Beginning in 2004, she served as historical consultant for the Gettysburg Foundation.

 From 2001 to 2005, Mr. McPherson was appointed twice by President George W. Bush and confirmed by the United States Senate for two national assignments in Washington, D.C., serving as the Under Secretary of Education of the United States Department of Education and Chief Financial Officer of the United States Department of Agriculture.
 He also was a member of the National Aeronautics and Space Administration Advisory Council.

 Battlefield Leadership Tour Guides

-Lincensed Battlefield Guide Paul Marhevka holds a bachelor's degree in business administration and is an accomplished entrepreneur.
+Licensed Battlefield Guide Paul Marhevka holds a bachelor's degree in business administration and is an accomplished entrepreneur.
 From the time he graduated in 1982 until 2008, he worked for his family business, having been CEO of the last seven years of operation.
 The business was a woodworking manufacturing plant with over 40 employees that generated $4 million in sales annually at the time of sale.
 His duties included running human resources, accounting, inventory, customer service and pricing.